RensTillmann/super-forms/docs/csv-attachment.md

 birth_date
 ```

-Optionally you can also set a custom `delimiter` (to seperate rows) and `enclosure` (to seperate values), but the default values should be the ones you'd normally need.
+Optionally you can also set a custom `delimiter` (to separate rows) and `enclosure` (to separate values), but the default values should be the ones you'd normally need.